intel-analytics/ipex-llm/docs/docs/Zouwu/overview.md

-#Project Zouwu: Time Series Solution for Telco on Analytics Zoo
+#Project Zouwu: Analytics Zoo Time Series for Telco

 Project Zouwu provides a reference solution that is designed and optimized for common time series applications in the Telco industry, including:
 * _Use case_ - reference time series use cases in the Telco industry (such as network traffic forcasting, etc.)